kealanheena/battle/README.md

 ### Feature Tests

-- homepage
+### Homepage
 - it says 'BATTLE TIME!'
 - it show players names on screen after they enter them
 - it shows player's 2 hp
 - enable player 1 to attack
 - enable player 2 to attack
 - a lose screen should be displayed when a players HP drops to 0

 ## Versioning